MontpellierRessourcesImagerie/microglia-analyzer/docs/segmentation.rst

 0. What is UNet2D?
 ==================

-- UNet2D is a deep-learning architecture of the family of convolutional neural-networks and of the sub-family of auto-encoders.
+- UNet2D is a deep-learning architecture in the family of convolutional neural-networks and in the sub-family of auto-encoders.
 - It is trained through supervized learning, which means that for training, some pairs of input image + expected segmentation (== ground-truth) are required.
 - After training, the model is able to produce a probability map through its process of inference.
 This probability map has to be thresholded to transform it into a mask.
 - UNet2D generates a semantic segmentation instead of an instances segmentation.
 It means that each pixel will contain the answer to the question "is this pixel part of a microglia?" but the cells won't be given individual IDs.